 Rarely does someone die without owing money to some entity.
 One of the initial steps taken during the probate process is the payment of legitimate debts owed by the estate.
 Examples include outstanding medical bills associated with a deceased person’s final illness or cause of death.
 These also include the costs associated with the funeral, burial, or cremation of the deceased person.

-Legally speaking, creditors of an estate have a four-month window from the date the estate is opened by the court to file what are called claims for payment.
+Legally speaking, creditors of an estate have a four-month window from the date the estate is opened by the court to file what is called claims for payment.
 If a creditor misses the deadline, it is precluded from obtaining payment by the estate.